andrewhinh/momo/README.md

 Talk with Momo

-Check out README.md in backend folder for more information.
+Check out the README.md in the sub-folders for more information.